maltarouti/server-event-model/README.md

-# Server Event Stream model
+# Server Event Sent model
-A very simple python app that applies the server event stream model
+A very simple python app that applies the Server Sent Event model

 # How to run?
 * Install python in your machine